AKSW/LODVader/README.md

 LODVader: Visualization, Analytics and DiscovEry in Real-time
 ==============================================================

+This is the source code of LODVader API.
+For the front end repository, please access: https://github.com/cirola2000/LODVader-webpage

-Source code of LODVader.
-For more datails, check our webpage: http://cirola2000.cloudapp.net
+For more datails and a working demo, check our webpage: http://cirola2000.cloudapp.net

-## Requirements
+## Software Requirements
-This project uses external tools that you must install before start using.
-We use MongoDB to save relevant metadata for creation of linksets.
-Thus, for MongoDB the default installation is sufficient: `sudo apt-get install mongodb-server`.
-To compile and run the project, you need maven `sudo apt-get install maven` (version > 3.x).
+1. This project uses MongoDB to save relevant metadata for creation of linksets.
+The MongoDB default installation is sufficient: `sudo apt-get install mongodb-server`.
+2. To compile and run the project, you need maven.
+To install, please use apt-get: `sudo apt-get install maven` (version > 3.x).

-Important!!!
-After cloning the project from this repository, please access the folder /resources and edit the properties configuration file.
+3. After cloning the project `git clone https://github.com/AKSW/LODVader.git`, please access the folder ./resources/config.properties and:
+3.1. edit the MongoDB autentication.
+3.2. change the "BASE_PATH" for the directory tha LODVader will store data.

+## Hardware Requirements
+The minimum hardware requeriment to have an acceptable performance is:
+- Quad-core processor (4 real cores, not HT)
+- 16gb RAM
+- a super fast SSD drive

 ## How to use